 Previously, Attention-Deficit/Hyperactivity Disorder (ADHD) was thought to be specific to kids.
 Because of that, many ADHD adults don't get an official diagnosis until adulthood.
 A majority of the late ADHD diagnosis experience is like wading against a stream through waist-deep water and realizing everyone else has a raft and paddle going the opposite direction.

 We're not great at switching gears to tackle new tasks.
-For example, getting in the shower is a TON of work for us, but getting out is even worse.
+For example, getting in the shower is a TON of work, but getting out is even worse.
 Undressing to get in the shower is a hassle, but once you’re finally in and enjoying it, you don't want to leave!

 But why are some of us like this?
 It has a lot to do with our executive functions and control processes - or lack thereof.